mikejwhitehead/PSConnectWise/README.md

-#Readme
+#PSConnectWise

-Collection of PowerShell CmdLet that interface with ConnectWise's REST API service.
-This project is meant to target the latest general releases of PowerShell and ConnectWise.
+Collection of PowerShell functions that interface with ConnectWise's REST API service.
+This project is meant to target the latest general releases of PowerShell (i.e. PS v5.0) and ConnectWise.

 ##Functions
 Goal of the version of v1.0 was to create the minimum required PowerShell functions that is needed to properly create, read, update, and delete a ConnectWise ticket.